 - Improved Marketing Market awareness of Merthyr Tydfil's available employment sites/units remains low but steps are being taken to improve the situation.
 The Goatmill Road employment site (LDP allocation E4) which involves approximately 10 hectares of land suitable for B1, B2 and B8 uses has been marketed, and the Invest in Merthyr Tydfil website continues to be developed which will advertise vacant business properties and land within the area of Merthyr Tydfil.
-It is essential that such actions continue to be progressed and further efforts are made to raise awareness of available employment sites within the County Borough and to promote Merthyr Tydfil as a suitable location for employment. - Development of an economic development evidence base Work has commenced on developing an economic development evidence base to inform the preparation of the replacement LDP.
-This will provide an opportunity to review the existing B2/B8 allocations and ensure that the level of provision remains in sync with the needs of the employment market.
+It is essential that such actions continue to be progressed and further efforts are made to raise awareness of available employment sites within the County Borough and to promote Merthyr Tydfil as a suitable location for employment. - Economic development evidence base -The economic development evidence base has been updated to inform the preparation of the replacement LDP.
+Existing B2/B8 allocations have been reviewed and new allocations have been proposed to ensure that the level of provision remains in sync with the needs of the employment market.

-LDP Indicator Target Trigger Level Performand ce Policy BW14 Minimum Between 1,800 Greater than 1873 jobs 54 jobs AS14 number of net and 1,980 jobs 592 jobs per delivered delivered AS24 additional jobs delivered by annum or less by the end 2016/2017 delivered April 2016. than 74 jobs per of March (B class uses annum for 2 2017 only) At least 4400 consecutive jobs delivered years. by April 2021
+LDP Indicator Target Trigger Performance

+Policy Level

+BW14 Minimum Between 1,800 Greater than 1873 jobs No B Class

+AS14 number of net and 1,980 jobs 592 jobs per delivered use jobs

+AS24 additional jobs delivered by annum or by the end delivered in

+delivered April 2016. less than 74 of March 2017/2018

+(B class uses jobs per 2018

+only) At least 4400 annum for 2

+jobs delivered consecutive

+by April 2021 years.

-This performance indicator contains 2 elements, namely a target jobs figure by 2021 and an associated trigger level figure.
+This performance indicator contains 2 elements, namely a target number of jobs delivered though employment developments by 2021 and an associated trigger level figure.